eraybasar/pesdk-docs/_guides/android/v4/features/overlay.md

 ```
 Please note that you have to set the default [`BlendMode`]({{ site.baseurl }}/apidocs/{{page.platform}}/{{page.version}}/index.html?ly/img/android/sdk/models/constant/BlendMode.html) and intensity.
 We could show you the math for each of these modes, but that won't help to get a feel for the resulting visual effect.
 Therefore we encourage you to add your overlay
-with any initial mode, and use the UI to play with the blend mode and intensities.
+with every initial mode and use the UI to play with the blend mode and intensities.